Sierra-Alpha/desert/docs/project-report.md

 [readme](../readme.md#features).
 Lots of time spent in the man pages for [bash](https://www.gnu.org/software/bash/), [xterm](https://invisible-island.net/xterm/), and [Xvnc](https://tigervnc.org/doc/Xvnc.html).

-There was an interesting turn about a quater of the way through this project where I could actually work inside the container and the environment I was developing, so a kind of inception started to take place where I was developing the container and environment inside of the very container and environment I was developing...
+There was an interesting turn about a quarter of the way through this project where I could actually work inside the container and the environment I was developing, so a kind of inception started to take place where I was developing the container and environment inside of the very container and environment I was developing...

-At first the project was one big monolithic stack, with a container managing everything up until user interaction, but I realised that there was usefullness in having user config setup seperate to the container because this gave the oppourtunity to also apply the config directly to a compatable machine without the need for containers.
-I also decided that seperating installation config from runtime config was another good idea which lead to the following break down.
+At first the project was one big monolithic stack, with a container managing everything up until user interaction, but I realised that there was usefulness in having user config setup seperate to the container because this gave the opportunity to also apply the config directly to a compatable machine without the need for containers.
+I also decided that separating installation config from runtime config was another good idea which lead to the following break down.

 In the end the project boiled down to three main areas,